JCMexplains/writing-for-success-2023/textbook.md

 #### Writing at Work

-Because the content may not be carefully reviewed for accuracy, discussion forums and blogs should not be relied upon as a major source of information.
-However, it may be appropriate to cite these sources for some types of research.
-You may also participate in discussion forums or comment on blogs that address topics of personal or professional interest.
-Always keep in mind that when you post, you are making your thoughts public---and in many cases, available through search engines.
-Make sure any posts that can easily be associated with your name are appropriately professional, because a potential employer could view them.
+Be careful when using information from discussion forums and blogs because it's not always checked for accuracy.
+It's not a good idea to rely solely on these sources for important information.
+However, you can still use them for some types of research.
+You might also want to participate in these forums if they discuss topics that interest you.
+But remember that anything you post can be seen by others, including potential employers.
+So, always make sure to keep your comments professional and appropriate.

 #### A Television or Radio Broadcast